How To Make Friends Pay Back The Money They Owe You

 If the money involved is a large sum and your friend is really being uncooperative.
 You can consider taking legal action.
 But before you do, I advise that you rethink everything and determine if it’s really worth it.

-Your friend is innocent until proven guilty, which means you would have to substantiate evidence that he has indeed borrowed money from you and promised to pay it back.
-Fortunately, verbal agreements can be binding in the absence of a written contract although this evidence tends to be weak in court.
-Also, do consider that the law is complicated and anything could happen in the end.
+Fortunately, verbal agreements can be binding in the absence of a written contract, although this evidence tends to be weak in court.
+Also, do consider that the law is complicated, and anything could happen in the end.

 What happens to the friendship?

 How about you?
 What are your thoughts regarding this matter?
 What else would you advise someone who’s having difficulties with unpaid loans from friends?
-Please give them below as a comment and let’s share ideas.
+Please give them below as a comment, and let’s share ideas.

 ———

-Photo courtesy of go-bunny
+Photo credit: go-bunny

-this article was great kuya, thanks for tips mukhang kakailanganin q to, hehehe, ;)
+this article was great kuya, thanks for tips mukhang kakailanganin q to, hehehe, 😉

 Well, I think this is more common to us Filipinos as we are known to be “magaling makisama”.
 We easily lend money to our friends, neighbors and worst, relatives.
 I must admit I also borrow sometimes….he! he! he!
 But of course, I already paid them.